 It is essential to have an updated inventory of chemicals in your school storage and prep rooms, and if often a requirement.
 Need help?
-The Flinn Online Chemventory[TM] is a cloud-based laboratory chemical inventory system that allows multiple users access to the database from multiple locations and devices!
-The program comes fully loaded with updated GHS pictograms, hazard codes, and signal word information for over

-2,400 Flinn chemicals.
-Learn more here.
+The Flinn Online ChemventoryTM is a cloud-based laboratory chemical inventory system that allows multiple users access to the database from multiple locations and devices!
+The program comes fully loaded with updated GHS pictograms, hazard codes, and signal word information for over 2,400 Flinn chemicals.
+Learn more at Chemventory.flinnsci.com.